Anglican | Congregational | Methodist | Presbyterian

 Our Story

-During 1974 Mondeor Methodist Church started Sunday School classes in Glenanda in the garage of the O’Brien’s home.
-It was soon realised that parents were dropping their children at Sunday School in Glenanda and travelling through to Mondeor to attend church.
-This was silly and these parents then decided to start meeting for church in the Lineker’s home opposite Glenanda Primary.
+In 1974, Mondeor Methodist Church began hosting Sunday School classes in Glenanda, using the garage of the O’Brien family home.
+It soon became apparent that many parents were dropping their children off in Glenanda and then travelling through to Mondeor to attend the church service – an impractical arrangement.
+In response, these families started gathering for worship at the Lineker home, conveniently located opposite Glenanda Primary School.

-We then acquired our present property in the late 1980s and started building the administration block and classrooms in the early 1990s.
-Much of the materials were donated and the congregation embarked on fundraising projects such as morning markets, fetes, golf days, etc.
+In the late 1980s, the congregation acquired its current property, and construction of the administration block and classrooms commenced in the early 1990s.
+Much of the building material was generously donated, while the congregation actively supported fundraising efforts through initiatives such as morning markets, fêtes, and golf days.